lucid-services/bi-service-sdk/README.md

 ### Generating a SDK client npm package for a `bi-service` based application

-Requires `bi-service-doc` package to be pluged in along the `bi-service-sdk` plugin.
+Requires `bi-service-doc` package to be plugged in along the `bi-service-sdk` plugin.
 Load them at bottom of your `index.js`:

 ```javascript